-I just received 10 PCBs that ordered from dirtypcbs.com a couple of weeks ago.
+I just received 10 PCBs that I ordered from dirtypcbs.com a couple of weeks ago.
 I have to say that the quality is amazing.
-For $14 they are not dirty at all!
-The lack gold plated pads, unlike PCBs from OSHpark, but if that is none of your concerns then it’s a go!
-I don’t claim that OSHpark is obsolete now, but for simple prototyping when you want to be allowed to make mistakes, dirtypcbs are filthy enough to allow you to do that.
+For $14, they are not dirty at all!
+They lack gold-plated pads, unlike PCBs from OSHpark, but if that is none of your concerns, then it’s a go!
+I don’t claim that OSHpark is obsolete now, but for simple prototyping, when you want to be allowed to make mistakes, dirtypcbs are filthy enough to allow you to do that.

-I discovered that I didn’t receive the correct LiPo charger and I haven’t been able to power the phone in order to program and use it.
-I have contacted the supplier (Electrokit) and I am sure the they will find and ship the correct one.
-Still I have to wait over the weekend before I can use my phone, which is not fun =(
+I discovered that I didn’t receive the correct LiPo charger, and I haven’t been able to power the phone to program and use it.
+I have contacted the supplier (Electrokit), and I am sure they will find and ship the correct one.
+Still, I have to wait over the weekend before I can use my phone, which is not fun =(

 Here are some pictures from the soldering procedure:

-I believe in a society like today we need to have better control over our communications.
+I believe in a society like today, we need to have better control over our communications.
 Today’s smartphones have been accused of being devices of mass surveillance.
 Therefore I have decided to build my own cellphone.
-I found this guide on the internetz, which describes an open source cellphone platform based on a GSM module and an AVR microcontroller.
-I selected it as a starting point of my cellphone.
+I found this guide on the internetz, which describes an open-source cellphone platform based on a GSM module and an AVR microcontroller.
+I selected it as a starting point for my cellphone.
 It will most certainly receive software updates from me (I want snake!), and probably even hardware updates in the future.
-Yes I know, GSM is not secure at all, and it is vulnerable to man-in-the-middle attacks, but I still prefer the man-in-the-middle over nsa-over-the-internetz.
+Yes, I know, GSM is not secure at all, and it is vulnerable to man-in-the-middle attacks, but I still prefer the man-in-the-middle over nsa-over-the-internetz.

-Enough jabber for now, let’s get to the fun part!
-So far I have received all the needed components from the Bill of Materials (BOM) for the LCD version of the phone, besides the PAS414HR-VA5R SuperCap, which has been discontinued.
-Since the proposed replacement part isn’t good enough, I managed to find some left over PAS414HR-VG1 at Farnell and ordered a few of those instead.
-It will take some scratching and soldering to fit it on the PCB but it’s values are the correct ones.
-Since I am living in Sweden, I had to find alternative suppliers for my materials (Electrokit for some electronics, In-Time for the antennas, Farnell for the SuperCaps), and some had to be ordered from DigiKey anyway.
-Try to keep your parts ordered from DigiKey below your country’s import tax threshold, otherwise you might end up paying import taxes like me, which is not fun.
+Enough jabber, for now, let’s get to the fun part!
+So far, I have received all the needed components from the Bill of Materials (BOM) for the phone’s LCD version, besides the PAS414HR-VA5R SuperCap, which has been discontinued.
+Since the proposed replacement part isn’t good enough, I managed to find some leftover PAS414HR-VG1 at Farnell and instead ordered a few of those.
+It will take some scratching and soldering to fit it on the PCB, but its values are correct.
+Since I am living in Sweden, I had to find alternative suppliers for my materials (Electrokit for some electronics, In-Time for the antennas, Farnell for the SuperCaps).
+Some had to be ordered from DigiKey anyway.
+Try to keep your parts ordered from DigiKey below your country’s import tax threshold.
+Otherwise, you might end up paying import taxes like me, which is not fun.

 Here is a picture of the PCBs from OSH Park, which are of excellent quality.
 More will come once I receive the SuperCaps and start soldering the cellphone.